WinSCP for Windows File Transfers

 - Connect to the server by selecting a site and clicking [Login].

-- Enter your password or Password+OTP Token when prompted.
+- Enter your password or Password+Token when prompted.

 You may use WinSCP to transfer individual files or to synchronize the Local Directory to the Remote Directory.